Is the information discussed in therapy kept private?

 We take therapy confidentiality VERY seriously.

 One of the most frequently asked questions about therapy is: “Will what I tell the therapist be kept private and confidential?”
 The answer is “yes.”
 You have a right to expect absolute privacy and confidentiality in therapy.
-The therapist is prevented by law from discussing information you share during your sessions with anyone else without your explicit consent, Knowing and trusting that anything you say will be safely contained in the therapeutic space is essential to meaningful therapy.
+The therapist is prevented by law from discussing information you share during your sessions with anyone else without your explicit consent.
+Know and trust that anything you say, will be safely contained in the therapeutic space.
+This is essential to meaningful therapy.

 Are there ever instances in which the therapist does reveal what a client tells them?

 There are some limitations to confidentiality in therapy.
 The legal system acknowledges that there are times when the client, society or both can benefit from release of information.
 The circumstances in which confidentiality can be breached are defined by State and Federal case law.
 The most common circumstances include: